Logan County is named for John Alexander Logan, a general in the Civil War and United Sates Senator.

 Contractor: Kaepernik & Jenkins

-Description: The building faces north and is a three story buff colored brick structure.
-In the center is a large octagonal white colored dome.
+Description: The building faces north and is a three story buff colored brick and concrete structure.
+The building is located on spacious landscaped grounds in the center of Sterling.
+In the center of the building is a large octagonal white colored dome.
 Dormers are on the third story roof.
 White colored stone trim decorates the corners of the building.
 At the north front is a small portico at the entrance.
 The base is white stone.
 Inside there is an open rotunda under the dome.

 Note: The courthouse is a single, detached structure rectangular in shape, but with many projections.
 The structure has two and one-half stories set over a full basement, part of which rises above the ground.
 The main or north facade has eleven bays with others set inside the projections.
 The south facade has nine bays, the east facade seven bays, and the west facade seven bays.
 The building material is primarily beige-white brick set in courses of stretcher bond accentuated with white, terra cotta quoins.
 The structure has a low hipped roof.